-- 2. For VRV/VRF systems, SEER is for the full system including indoor units. - 3.
+- 1. Seasonal Space Cooling Energy Efficiency as defined by Ecodesign Commission Regulation No 206/2012 Annex II, at average rating conditions where applicable. - 2.
+For VRV/VRF systems, SEER is for the full system including indoor units. - 3.
 For absorption chillers an EER (energy efficiency ratio) has been used instead.
-This should be determined according to BS EN 14511.
+This should be determined according to BS EN 14511-2.

-Table 22: Recomm buildings nended minimum controls for comfort cooling in new and existing Element Controls Cooling system • The systems should be subdivided into separate control zones for areas of the building for which solar exposure, pattern of use, or type of use are significantly different: • For each control zone and for each terminal unit, it should be possible to control both timing and temperature independent of other control zones. • If both heating and cooling are provided in the same zone, controls should prevent them operating simultaneously.
-Cooling plant • Multiple cooling units should be provided with controls that ensure the combined plant operates in its most efficient modes.
-Central plant should operate only when the zone systems require it.
+Table 22: Recommended minimum controls for comfort cooling in new and existing buildings Element Controls Cooling system • The systems should be subdivided into separate control zones for areas of the building for which solar exposure, pattern of use, or type of use are significantly different: For each control zone and for each terminal unit, it should be possible to control both timing and temperature independent of other control zones.
+If both heating and cooling are provided in the same zone, controls should prevent them operating simultaneously.
+Cooling plant • Multiple cooling units should be provided with controls that ensure the combined plant operates in its most efficient modes. • Central plant should operate only when the zone systems require it.
 The default condition should be off.